cypress-io/cypress-documentation/source/guides/guides/test-retries.md

     🖼 Insert screenshot

-5. If it fails a third time, Cypress will make the test as failed and then proceed with any remaining tests.
+5. If the test fails a third time, Cypress will mark the test as failed and then proceed with any remaining tests.

     🖼 Insert screenshot